saivitalesh24/PYTHON_PROJECT/README.md

-**SBI Banking System in Python**
+** Bank Account Management System**

-The **SBI Banking System** is a Python-based application that simulates essential banking operations, allowing customers to manage their accounts efficiently.
+The **Bank Account Management System** is a Python-based application that simulates essential banking operations, allowing customers to manage their accounts efficiently.
 This project leverages **Object-Oriented Programming (OOP)** principles to ensure a structured and modular approach to banking functionalities.

 #### **Key Features:**
 ✔ **Customer Account Management** – Users can create accounts with details like name, phone number, age, Aadhaar number, and address.
 Each account is assigned a unique account number.